VictorFilimonov/aerothemeplazma/README.md

     Hover animations for things such as system tray icons, task manager indicators, and most notably the start menu orb.
     Latte dock has Windows 7 task manager indicators, which look pretty good, however Latte dock is pretty bloated, and also breaks the aforementioned Show Desktop (Win7) widget for some unknown reason, thus I don't use it.
 The start menu orb glowing animations are also unobtainable, which is quite unfortunate.
-Another thing that is missing is window highlighting upon hovering over a task icon tooltip.
-(This feature has actually been implemented in Plasma 5.21) This complaint also applies to Qtcurve/QGtkStyle, as it doesn't feature any animations of any kind, sadly.
+    This complaint also applies to Qtcurve/QGtkStyle, as it doesn't feature any animations of any kind, sadly.
 All the hovers and presses are instant, without the smooth animations of Aero.